-The Community Engagement Indicator
+Community Engagement Indicator

 Faculty members have the option to identify their classes as having the “Community Engagement” component in the UM-Flint course schedules.
-The Community Engagement indicator:
+The Community Engagement Indicator:

 - Demonstrates how UM-Flint academically prepares students with real-world experience for their professional careers and lives as engaged citizens using evidence-based, high-impact practices